video

 Which of the following is an imperial unit of capacity?
 Is it A, pints, B, litres, or C, millilitres?
 Pause, have a go, press play when ready.

-The answer is A, pints is imperial unit of capacity.
+Pints is an imperial unit of capacity.

-Okay, it's over to you for task A.
+Okay, it's over to you for Task A.

 This task consists of two questions, and here is question one.

-And for each one of them, decide whether it is metric or imperial and write it in the correct column in the table.
+Look at the units on the right-hand side, and for each one of them, decide whether it is metric or imperial, and write it in the correct column in the table.

 Pause, have a go, and press play when you're ready to continue.